On This Page:

 - Departments may not change their bid request after bids are mailed (i.e. increase amount needed) Additional quantities may be purchased on a separate purchase order, if there is written documentation from vendor stating they will honor their bid price.

-- Items that can only be purchased from one (1) known vendor must have a “sole source” letter, from the vendor, attached to the requisition.
+- Items that can only be purchased from one (1) known vendor must have a “sole source” letter, from the vendor.

 - All hardware and software purchases must be made by the Information Technology (IT) Department before placing the order.